skurvits/estbb-depression-metabolomics/README.md

 The manuscript analysis was performed in R. Core packages used by the cleaned scripts include `dplyr`, `tidyr`, `readr`, `purrr`, `broom`, `ggplot2`, `patchwork`, `scales`, `kohonen`, `cluster`, and `clusterCrit`.

-For archival publication, create a GitHub release and archive that release in Zenodo, then cite the Zenodo DOI in the manuscript Code Availability statement.

 ## License